fhsinchy/the-docker-handbook/image-manipulation-basics.md

 CMD ["nginx", "-g", "daemon off;"]
 ```

-Images are multi-layered files and In this file, each line \(known as instructions\) that you've written, creates a layer for your image.
+Images are multi-layered files and in this file, each line \(known as instructions\) that you've written, creates a layer for your image.

 * Every valid `Dockerfile` starts with a `FROM` instruction.
 This instruction sets the base image for your resultant image.
 By setting `ubuntu:latest` as the base image here, you get all the goodness of Ubuntu already available in your custom image hence, you can use things like the `apt-get` command for easy package installation.
 * The `EXPOSE` instruction is used to indicate the port that needs to be published.
 Using this instruction doesn't mean that you won't need to `--publish` the port.
 You'll still need to use the `--publish` option explicitly.
 This `EXPOSE` instruction works like a documentation for someone who's trying to run a container using your image.
 It also has some other usages that I won't be discussing here.
 * The `RUN` instruction in a `Dockerfile` executes a command inside the container shell.
 The `apt-get update && apt-get install nginx -y` command checks for updated package versions and installs NGINX.
 The `apt-get clean && rm -rf /var/lib/apt/lists/*` command is used for clearing the package cache because you don't want any unnecessary baggage in your image.
 These two commands are simple Ubuntu stuff, nothing fancy.
 The `RUN` instructions here, are written in `shell` form.
 These can also be written in `exec` form.
 You can consult the [official reference](https://docs.docker.com/engine/reference/builder/#run) for more information.
 * Finally the `CMD` instruction sets the default command for your image.
 This instruction is written in `exec` form here comprising of three separate parts.
 Here, `nginx` refers to the NGINX executable.
 The `-g` and `daemon off` are options for NGINX.
 Running NGINX as a single process inside containers is considered a best practice hence the usage of this option.
 The `CMD` instruction can also be written in `shell` form.
 You can consult the [official reference](https://docs.docker.com/engine/reference/builder/#cmd) for more information.